 - Awards are applied to tuition;

 - Begin by registering for MyCAA here.
-Once you have created your account and selected Georgia Southern University as your school, send an email with MyCAA and your student ID in the subject line to Phil Gore at firstname.lastname@example.org to have your Education Training Plan created.
+Once you have created your account and selected Georgia Southern University as your school, send an email with MyCAA and your student ID in the subject line to William Gammon at firstname.lastname@example.org to have your Education Training Plan created.